Harrand/MDL/README.md

 ## Getting Started

-DLL, object file and lib file are in the /cpl/ directory.
-Use those to dynamically link against MDL.
-Alternatively, the source is located in /src/ so you may simply add it to your project if you wish.
+The source is located in /src/ so you may simply add it to your project if you wish.
+Alternatively, the compilation script cpl.bat will generate a DLL and an implib to use if you wish to link dynamically against MDL.

 ### Prerequisites

 C++17 only.
-The binaries provided are compiled with MinGW-W64 x86_64 g++ v7.1.0-posix-seh-rt_v5-rev2, so if you're not using a toolchain similar to this, you may need to consider compiling it yourself.
-A batch file (cpl.bat) is provided to do this for you.
-If you're on a unix system, don't worry compilation is trivial (Just interpret the batch file yourself).
+The compilation script was fashioned for the toolchain MinGW-W64 x86_64 g++ v7.1.0-posix-seh-rt_v5-rev2, so if you're not using a toolchain similar to this, you may not be able to use the compilation script.

 ## Deployment

 If you wish to use this framework, go ahead.
+Unlike other repositories, you're free to use this all the while you adhere to the license used.

 ## Contributing